llinsenli/transformer_from_scratch/README.md

 # Transformer Model for Machine Translation

-This project following the video "https://www.youtube.com/watch?v=ISNdQcPhsts&t=2049s", implements a transformer model from scratch using PyTorch, aimed at performing translation tasks from English to Italian.
+This project following the video "https://www.youtube.com/watch?v=ISNdQcPhsts&t=2049s" by Umar Jamil, implements a transformer model from scratch using PyTorch, aimed at performing translation tasks from English to Italian.
 It leverages the "Helsinki-NLP/opus_books" dataset from Hugging Face for training and evaluation.

 ## Overview